How We Had A Lot of Fun in Manali by Giving Rohtang Pass A Miss

 Traffic Jam in Manali

 We hired an Activa from a local bike rental service and got ready for sightseeing that day.
 We witnessed some of the most gorgeous visuals on our way to Solang Valley.
 Since we were on a bike, it was easier for us to stop whenever we wanted and to click whatever we fancied.
 This was a great decision we took.
 But whatever you resist, persists, they say.
-On our way to Solang Valley we got stuck in major traffic jam.
+On our way to Solang Valley, we got stuck in a major traffic jam.
 Apparently, this is the same route that goes to Rohtang Pass.
 It looked like the whole world was going to Rohtang Pass that day.
-We were thanking our lucky stars that we were not stuck in a four-wheeler, as manoeuvring a bike was much easier than a car.
+We were thanking our lucky stars that we were not stuck in a four-wheeler, as maneuvering a bike was much easier than a car.
 But after a point the jam got so bad that even our two-wheeler couldn’t find any space to move.
 It was sunny and sweaty and we were cursing ourselves for doing Solang on a day when we were already tired.

 But there is always a silver lining.
 After a point the road bifurcated and we were on the road to Solang Valley, leaving the traffic that was going towards Rohtang Pass.
 All of a sudden, the scenery changed.
 The road was all ours to ride and to enjoy the beautiful blue sky and amazing mountains on all sides.
 Since it was peak summer, the weather was clear and we could see the snow-clad mountains very clearly.
 This may not be possible during winters or monsoons due to fog.